J.P. Crawford Player Props: Mariners vs. Cubs

-On Monday, J.P.
-Crawford (coming off going 0-for-4) and the Seattle Mariners play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+On Tuesday, J.P.
+Crawford (coming off going 0-for-4) and the Seattle Mariners play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
 First pitch is at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Guardians.
+In his previous game he had a hitless performance (0-for-4) against the Cubs.

 J.P.
 Crawford Game Info & Props vs. the Cubs